jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     # TypeError
     # KeyError

-* then add an :ref:`how to test that an Exception is raised` to confirm that the error is raised
+* then add an :ref:`how to test that an Exception is raised` to make sure that the error is raised

   .. code-block:: python